-The Committee discussed the Remuneration Reports, the variable remuneration for the 2020 financial year, the target agreements for and achievements of the Management Board members as well as the Variable Remuneration Plan 2021 for the Management Board.
-Furthermore, the Committee prepared the approval of the determination of risk-taker functions and the determination of parameters for the risk-adjusted performance measurement at bank level, as well as the target agreements with Management Board members, for the Supervisory Board's attention.
-Other key focus areas of the meetings were the Bank's remuneration system, including the assessment of its appropriateness, as well as regulatory changes and the extension of the Remuneration Officer's mandate.
+The Committee discussed remuneration reports, variable remuneration for the 2021 financial year, target agreements for and achievements of the Management Board members, as well as the variable remuneration plan 2022 for the Management Board.
+Furthermore, the Committee prepared the approval of the determination of risk-taker functions and the determination of parameters for risk-adjusted performance measurement at Bank level, as well as the target agreements with Management Board members, for the Supervisory Board's attention.
+Other key focuses of its meetings were the Bank's remuneration scheme, including its assessment of appropriateness, as well as the extension of the Deputy Remuneration Officer's term of office.